Basic Chainsaw Program

 2. Buck/slash down standing trees less than 4 inches diameter at stump height.

-3. Is there a time limit on the Certificate of Completion?
+3. Is there a time limit on the Certificate?

-1. Before the certificate expires contact a Level One – Basic Chainsaw Instructor and complete an assessment of skills and a competency conversation, demonstrating that you are still competent.
+1. Before the certificate expires contact a Level One – Basic Chainsaw Instructor and complete an assessment of skills and knowledge, demonstrating that you are still competent.

-2. If it is after your certificate has expired then you must redo the 4-day Level One – Basic Chainsaw course.
+2. If it is after your certificate has expired then you must redo the 3-day Level One – Basic Chainsaw course.

 4. Am I required to take the online training first?